2 weeks in Italy: the perfect itinerary

-With this 2 week Italy itinerary, you can see Italy’s essential landmarks.
+With this Italy itinerary, you’ll be able to visit Italy’s essential landmarks.

 The itinerary is 2 weeks long (14 days) starting with 2 days in Venice and then moving towards the south.